 It is a clear indication that we are living in Southern Alberta when the weather in February is better than September!
-Over 120 CWL members gathered at Holy Name church in Calgary on this beautiful day in place of the cancelled Fall Meeting.
+Over 120 CWL members gathered at Holy Name Church in Calgary on this beautiful day in place of the cancelled Fall Meeting.

-We started with Mass in which Fr Jonathon reminded us of the importance of our relationship with Jesus as our teacher, Lord and master; and encouraged us to "be not afraid".
+We started with Mass in which Fr Jonathon reminded us of the importance of our relationship with Jesus as our teacher, Lord and master; and encouraged us to "be not afraid."
 We sang in acknowledgement and affirmation that "We Make a Difference" in the world.

-Jan Myhre opened the meeting with an introduction of our Diocesan Officers.
+Diocesan President Jan Myhre opened the meeting with an introduction of our Diocesan Officers.
 Honorary Life members, Life Members and past Diocesan Presidents.

-Fr Nathan Siray presented on Our Lady of the Rockies Marian Shrine.
+Fr.
+Nathan Siray presented on Our Lady of the Rockies Marian Shrine.
 A shrine is a church or holy place that is designated by its bishop as a site where the faithful may make a pilgrimage for the reason of faith and devotion.
 It is a consecrated place where the liturgical and devotional life of the Church promotes a special closeness to God in and through the lived example of His Saints.

 A pilgrimage is the act of moving towards God expressed in the gesture of visiting a holy site.
 Just as the Church is a pilgrim towards to New Jerusalem of heaven, individual members of the faithful who make a pilgrimage become conscious of one's ascent towards the Creator by the help of His Grace.